-The BHA Main Office (1007 N Summit Street) is open to the public by appointment only until further notice.
+The BHA Main Office (1007 N Summit Street) will reopen to the public on June 28th.
+Until then the office is open by appointment only.

 BHA will continue to monitor the situation and will provide further updates as necessary.

 Need Housing Assistance?

 The Bloomington Housing Authority (BHA) processes hundreds of new applications every year.
 There are more applicants than there are available housing units or vouchers– so the waiting lists can be very long.
 It is difficult to predict the time between applying and receiving a housing offer.
 The waiting period can depend on many things including current housing situation and preferences.
 Based on these considerations, some applicants may get a housing offer earlier than others.